fpirri/gothings-raspi-install/README.md

 If it happens you use Linux on your PC, you can download the [zeroconf](https://raw.githubusercontent.com/fpirri/gothings-raspi-install/master/setraspiboot) script.
 Point and save the link on your PC and follow the instructions below.
 The script is tested with bash shell on ubuntu, it should run an many other linuxes.
-It may also run on MS Windows 10, *extended* with WSL (not tested).
+It may also run on MS Windows 10, *extended* with WSL (**not tested**).

 The steps to follow:
 * download the (https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/2020-02-13-raspbian-buster-lite.zip) raspbian image from the raspberry official site
     * if you use [balena etcher](https://www.balena.io/etcher/) SD-card burning software you don't need to expand the zip archive
 * burn the *buster* image onto your SD card
-    * an 8GB card is required
+    * at minimum an 8GB card is required
     * a 16GB or greater is recommended
 * inspect the burned card on your PC
     * you should find two volumes: *boot* & *rootfs*
-    * on ubuntu 18.04 the boot volume path probably is: /media/&lt;username&gt;/boot were &lt;username&gt; is your user name on the machine
+    * on ubuntu 18.04 the boot volume path probably is: /media/&lt;username&gt;/boot
+    * were &lt;username&gt; is your user name on the PC
 * take note of the path of the boot volume
 * download the setraspiboot script at https://raw.githubusercontent.com/fpirri/gothings-raspi-install/master/setraspiboot
     * open it in your editor
     * at the top you find 2 variables:
        SDBOOTDIR
        WPA_DATA
 * update the script content:
    * your boot volume path in SDBOOTDIR
    * your wifi data in  WPA_DATA
    * you may add as many wifi network as you like
-* save the script and launch it with the command: source setraspiboot
+* save the script and launch it with the command:
+     source setraspiboot
     * the script will run in your current environment
 * eject the sd-card
 * put the new card in the raspberry board and power it up